 Performance Examination: (Weight: Pass/Fail)

-Applicants meeting the minimum qualifications will be invited to participate in the selection process.
-Applicants will be evaluated in a performance examination designed to measure aptitude for performing public safety communications dispatcher work, including, without limitation, the ability to prioritize and multitask effectively in a fast-paced, high-stress environment, and recall facts, details and other information, and ability to type and operate a computer terminal at a speed of 35 words per minute (net).
+Candidates who meet the minimum qualifications will be invited to participate in a performance examination designed to measure aptitude for performing public safety communications dispatcher work including, but not limited to: the ability to prioritize and multitask effectively in a fast-paced, high-stress environment; the ability to recall facts, details, and other information; and the ability to type and operate a computer terminal at a speed of 40 words per minute (net).

 Oral Examination: (Weight: 100%)

-Upon successful completion of the performance examination, candidates will be invited to participate in a scenario-based oral examination.
-Candidates will be tested to determine their relative knowledge, skill, and ability levels in job-related areas.
-These may include, but are not limited to: oral and written communication skills, the ability to collect information and make sound decisions, the ability to perform several tasks simultaneously, and interpersonal skills.
+Candidates who pass the performance examination will be invited to participate in a scenario-based oral examination.
+Candidates will be tested to determine their relative knowledge, skills, and abilities in job-related areas including, but not limited to: the ability to collect information and make sound decisions; the ability to analyze and prioritize situations; oral communication skills; and interpersonal skills.

 Candidates who meet the minimum qualifications and receive a passing score on both examination components will have their names placed on the eligible list in rank order.
 Names of successful candidates will be added to the existing eligible list with an eligibility period of twelve (12) months.
 Candidates are not allowed to reapply during their 12-month eligibility period.
 Names will be removed from the continuous list at the end of the eligibility period.
 Candidates do not have the option to automatically extend their eligibility.
 The hiring department may extend candidate’s duration of eligibility, based on departmental needs.
 If you wish to reapply after your eligibility expires, return to this announcement and follow the instructions in the How to Apply section.
 Please note, reapplying is not permitted while your name is still on the eligible list.